Charles D. Neff

-Charles Daniel Neff (March 24, 1922 – July 16, 1991) was a missionary who had a great impact on the mission and theology of the Reorganized Church of Jesus Christ of Latter Day Saints (now the Community of Christ).
+Charles Daniel Neff (March 24, 1922 – July 16, 1991) was an American missionary who had a great impact on the mission and theology of the Reorganized Church of Jesus Christ of Latter Day Saints (now the Community of Christ).
 He also founded the humanitarian agency Outreach International and the Community One Resources Development Inc. also known as CORD.

 As an Apostle, a leadership position in the RLDS Church, from 1958 to 1984, he was responsible for helping start the church in Japan, South Korea, the Philippines, India, Nigeria, Liberia and Kenya.

 His missionary work in these countries challenged him to rethink the church's theology – opening it to the voices of other cultures – and confronted him with the horrific realities of massive poverty.

 Early life and family

 Born in Hardin, Missouri, USA in 1922, Neff grew up in a poor but not destitute rural family during the Great Depression.
 He was the first in his family to attend college, starting at Ottawa University in Ottawa, Kansas, eventually finishing with a BS in Economics from Central Missouri State Teachers College.

 He served as an officer in the United States Navy during World War II in the Pacific theater from 1943 to 1945.
 He saw heavy combat at the battles of Tarawa, Guam, the Philippines and Okinawa.
 When the war ended, he was sent to Japan as part of the occupation force and was in Hiroshima three weeks after the atomic bomb was dropped.

 "There were hideous sights, like people whose flesh had been torn from bone and muscle so it hung down just like bundles of rags," said Neff.
 This made an indelible mark on his heart, and he vowed to commit his life and work to helping the suffering.

 He first encountered the Community of Christ (at that time, called the Reorganized Church of Jesus Christ of Latter Day Saints) through Frances Dillon, whom he later married.
 They had four children: Robert, Nancy, Susan and John.